What is it?

 Should I buy one?

-The bottom line is that, if you insist on spending £9000 or more on a Sandero, the Stepway’s probably the car to spend it on – whether you want a crossover or not.
+If you insist on spending £9000 or more on a Sandero, the Stepway is probably the car to spend it on – whether you think you want a crossover or not.
+At that level it offers better value for money, and is also easier to use and slightly less bland to behold.

 Dacia Sandero Stepway 1.5 dCi 90 Laureate